Faustina Kowalska: Miracles

 The formal beatification of Kowalska involved the case of Maureen Digan of Massachusetts.
-In March 1981 Digan reported a healing, while she was praying at the tomb of Kowalska.
-Digan had suffered from lymphedema, a disease that causes significant swelling from fluid retention, for decades and had undergone ten operations, including a leg amputation.
+In March 1981, Digan reported a healing while she was praying at the tomb of Kowalska.
+Digan had suffered from lymphedema for decades, a disease that causes significant swelling from fluid retention, and had undergone ten operations, including a leg amputation.
 Digan reported that while she prayed at Kowalska's tomb, she heard a voice saying "ask for my help and I will help you", and her constant pain stopped.
 After two days, Digan reported that her foot, which had previously been too large for her shoe because of her body's liquid retention, was healed.
-Upon her return to the United States, five Boston-area physicians said that she was healed, and the case was declared miraculous by the Vatican in 1992 based on the additional testimony of over 20 witnesses about her prior condition.
+Upon her return to the United States, five Boston-area physicians confirmed that she was healed, and the case was declared miraculous by the Vatican in 1992, based on the additional testimony of over 20 witnesses about her prior condition.

+The miracle that led to the canonization of Kowalska was the case of Ronald Pytel, a priest from Baltimore.
+In 1995, Ronald was diagnosed with an aortic valve constriction and a damaged left ventricule of his heart.
+On 5 October 1995, the feast day of the Blessed Faustina, Ronald Pytel allegedly collapsed consciously and was paralyzed while venerating a relic of Kowalska at the Holy Rosary Church in Baltimore.
+At the same time, a group was praying for his healing through her intercession in the church.
+On 9 November 1995, an examination by his cardiologist reportedly showed a complete healing of his heart.
+On 16 November 1999, after three years of examination of his case by doctors, the Congregation for the Causes of Saints declared that there was no medical explanation for the instant cure of his heart.
+On 9 December 1999, a Vatican theological committee confirmed the attribuation of the miracle to the intercession of Blessed Faustina.
+On 20 December 1999, this decree was promulgated in the presence of the Pope John Paul II.